e-meyer/the-odin-project/Foundations/javascript-exercises/README.md

 ## Description

-Every exercise in this folder is already solved, I'm going to be updating it when needed to add some more exercises.
-There may be some bonus exercises that I find on the internet and find interesting to share here.
+Every exercise in this folder is already solved.
+I'm going to be updating the repository whenever it's needed.
+There may be some extra exercises, not related to TOP, that I find on the web and that may look interesting to share here.